 What about chocolate chip cookies?

-I use the baking chips by Chocoperfection.
+There are many brands on the market that are a healthier choice, ChocoPerfection is just one.
 They are also very high in fiber and contain no sugar so they are a wonderful option for losing weight and diabetics.
 Adding them to the coconut flour recipes is easy and tastes amazing!

 What types of oil do you use for baking with coconut oil?